 Through the looking glass

-In 1988, my interest in sequential drawing, and frustration with the static image, led me to complete a Post Graduate diploma in animation at the Swinburne Film School leading to a very short, third career in animation, with commissions for children’s films and a couple of TV commercials.
+In 1988, my interest in sequential drawing and frustration with static images led me to complete a Post Graduate Diploma in animation at the Swinburne Film School leading to a very short third career in animation, with commissions for children’s films and a couple of TV commercials.

 iPhone finger painting in Times Square NYC.

 I returned to my architectural practice soon after, maintaining my art practice through animation and exploring new digital media using the iPod and other iDevices.
-I have established a studio in country Victoria in a tin shed since closing the architectural practice in 2016.
+Since closing the architectural practice in 2016, I have established a studio in country Victoria in a tin shed.

-My preferred mediums include pastel; ink, using pen and brush; graphite; screen based multimedia; digital drawing on the iPad/iPhone and wet process printing; painting; collage, and making drawings with mixed media on paper.
+My preferred mediums include pastel, ink, pen and brush, graphite, screen-based multimedia, digital drawing on the iPad/iPhone and wet process printing; painting collage, and making drawings with mixed media on paper.

 I will continue to draw and paint until I drop from the tree.